 As I mentioned above I know one of the biggest obstacles to starting an emergency food supply for most people is the expense.
 Many people have fallen on hard times in the last few years and I of all people know what it’s like to live on next to nothing.
 But, trust me when I say where there is a will there is a way.
 My best advice is to start small.
 These are some of the strategies I used when Aaron and I were struggling to get by.

-- Start a garden: Aaron and I lived in a small town house with a cement patio and we still managed to grow some food.
+- Start a garden: Aaron and I lived in a small townhouse with a cement patio and we still managed to grow some food.
 Container gardening is a great option for this.
-If you are fortunate enough to have a yard, you would be suprised by the amount of food you can grow even on less than a quarter of an acre.
+If you are fortunate enough to have a yard, you would be surprised by the amount of food you can grow even on less than a quarter of an acre.

 - Baby Steps: One of my biggest tips is to start small.
 Every time you go to the grocery store buy a little extra of something.
-Whether it be a can of beans, a box of pasta, bag of rice, or a package of noodles.
-These foods are still relatively inexpensive and you will be suprised how quickly you can build up a stock pile.
+Whether it be a can of beans, a box of pasta, a bag of rice, or a package of noodles.
+These foods are still relatively inexpensive and you will be surprised how quickly you can build up a stockpile.

 How Much Emergency Food Should a Family Have?